-This review is part of our coverage of the 2021 Toronto International Film Festival.
+This review originally ran as part of our coverage of the 2021 Toronto International Film Festival.

 The Pitch: Eloise (Thomasin McKenzie), a sheltered young woman with an all-encompassing 1960s obsession, leaves the English countryside home she shares with her grandmother to study fashion in London.
 When life in the dorms leaves her feeling stressed and isolated, Ellie finds a room of her own to rent in Soho.
 At first, the move seems ideal: Her landlady, Miss Collins (Diana Rigg, in her final role) is stern but kind.
 The room appeals to Ellie’s need for space and her aesthetic.
 And it comes with an exciting bonus: Every night, she’s transported to 1966, where she follows a glamorous young woman named Sandy (Anya Taylor-Joy) as she romps through Swinging London’s nightlife.

 Alternately watching Sandy and embodying her as she waltzes into the chicest clubs, Eloise catches the eye of the debonair-seeming Jack (Matt Smith), and starts to pursue her dream of becoming a singer.
 But the visions soon turn sour and Ellie begins to lose control of her own life.
 What began as an ideal fantasy for the naive student starts to feel more and more like a call for justice from beyond the grave.

 The Wright Stuff: Beloved multi-genre master Edgar Wright adds giallo-loving psychedelic horror to his arsenal with his latest directorial effort, which he co-wrote with Krysty Wilson-Cairns.
 The Wright hallmarks are all in place here: wit and more than a touch of weirdness; a visual style that’s dazzling and impressively consistent throughout the entire feature; and a pleasing, tone-setting soundtrack.